wyfo/apischema/docs/json_schema.md

 min_props | minProperties | `dict`
 max_props | maxProperties | `dict`

+!!! note
     `schema` function has an overloaded signature which prevents to mix incompatible keywords.

+Two other arguments enable a finer control of the JSON schema generated :

-By the way, one other `extra` keyword allows to add arbitrary keys to JSON schema generated; setting `extra_only` to `True` force *Apischema* to use only `extra` keys.
+- `extra` enable to add arbitrary keys to schema;
+- `override=True` prevents *Apischema* to use the annotated type schema, using only `schema` annotation.

 ```python
 {!schema_extra.py!}